karlsen-network/rusty-karlsen/README.md

 <details>

 <summary>
-Kaspa CLI + Wallet
+Karlsen CLI + Wallet
 </summary>
-`karlsen-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Kaspa Wallet runtime.
-These wallets are compatible with WASM SDK Wallet API and Kaspa NG projects.
+`karlsen-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Karlsen Wallet runtime.
+These wallets are compatible with WASM SDK Wallet API and Karlsen NG projects.

 ```bash